hammingweight/synkctl/README.md

 but the `update` operation will set all the values `cap1` to `cap6` to the same value.
 For fine-grained updates to the inverter settings, use the `apply` subcommand and a JSON file (or pipe JSON to stdin) with the inverter settings.

-To get the current inverter settings and all fields that can be updated, you could run
+To get the current inverter settings and all fields that can be updated (and to redirect the output to a JSON file), you could run

 ```
 $ synkctl inverter get --short` > settings.json